 Are you working with families affected by a natural disaster?
 If so, these videos are here to help!

-The Financial Recovery After Disaster Video Series is an engaging educational tool.
-Use the videos alone or in combination with your other disaster recovery efforts.
+The Financial Recovery After Disaster video series can be used alone or in combination with your other disaster recovery efforts.

-These videos are based on the award winning resource, Recovery After Disaster: The Family Financial Toolkit.
-They are produced in partnership by the University of Minnesota Extension and the North Dakota State University Extension Service.
+These videos are based on the award-winning resource, Recovery After Disaster: The Family Financial Toolkit.
+They are produced in partnership with the University of Minnesota Extension and the North Dakota State University Extension Service.

 The videos will help you:

-- Better understand the challenges that families face on the road toward financial recovery
+- Better understand the challenges that families face when working toward financial recovery.

 - Start conversations with families on disaster recovery efforts.